 Hampshire College is part of a broader community of scholars, a community where ideas, hypotheses, new concepts, and carefully established facts are the currency.
 None of us, faculty or students, is able to survive without borrowing from the work of others.
-Just as we expect to have our work recognized in examination reports, reappointments and promotions, or the footnotes of those who borrow from us, so must we carefully recognize those from whom we borrow.
+Just as we expect to have our work recognized in the footnotes of those who borrowed from us, so must we carefully recognize those from whom we borrow.